Daily itinerary

 We rendezvous on Sunday afternoons at a hotel in central Paris

-The Luciole Tour Guide will meet and drive passengers in our bus to the barge, travelling in the region of 100 miles and arriving at the Luciole for a Kir Royal reception between 5 and 6pm.
-A rest-stop to stretch your legs will be made halfway along the route.
+The Luciole’s Tour Guide will arrive at 2:15pm to greet you, before driving passengers in our Mercedes bus to the Luciole, The journey is in the region of 100 miles, with arrival for a Kir Royal reception between 5 and 6pm.
+A rest-stop is made halfway along the drive.

-At the end of each cruise, we provide a transfer service back to Paris, to the Place Vendôme, where taxis are available for onward travel.
-The estimated arrival time is at 1pm, allowing for a rest-stop along the route.
+At the end of each cruise, we provide a transfer service back to the Place Vendôme in central Paris - where taxis are available for onward travel.
+The estimated arrival time is at 1pm, under normal conditions.
+However, this cannot be guaranteed, should there be any unforeseen delays.

-For Charter Groups we are able to organise a group rendezvous and drop-off at a location of your choice in Paris or at an airport.
+For Charter Groups we are able to organise a group rendezvous and drop-off at a location of your choice in Paris or at a Paris airport.
 Please do not hesitate to ask.

 Independent travel

-For on-going car hire in the region, Auxerre is the most suitable location.
-At the end of each cruise we are able to drop passengers directly at the car hire office of their choosing.
+For on-going car hire, Auxerre is the most suitable location.
+At the end of each cruise, we are able to drop passengers directly at a car hire office of their choosing in Auxerre, regardless of the boat’s direction.

 We carry 12 bikes onboard - 4 are electric!